12mv2/file-structure-automation/README.md

 - Another structure is provided in `create_GEB_structure.sh`.
 Modify the commands to give permission to execute this file/script, then execute this script.
 - A script is a file that contains a series of commands.
 - A command is a single instruction.
-- You can make this all into one script and execute it at once, but it’s cool to go into the terminal and run code from there.
+- You can make this all into one script and execute it at once, but it’s cool to go into the terminal and practice running code from there.